SupurCalvinHiggins/212-fall-2015/labs/lab-01/readme.md

     SUCCEED("No crash on empty array");
 }
 ```
+2. Complete the TODOs in each function.

-Complete the TODOs.
-The program should compile and run without errors.
+3. Make sure the program compiles and runs without errors, and that all tests pass.

 > [!IMPORTANT]
 > You should submit `permute.cpp` to Gradescope.